dwengovzw/MassStorageBootloader/README.md

 ### Compilation instructions

 * Clone/download this repository to your local machine.
-* Download the LUFA library ([version 210130](https://github.com/abcminiuser/lufa/releases/tag/LUFA-210130)) from their [github page](https://github.com/abcminiuser/lufa).
-* Copy the LUFA folder from the library to the root folder fo this repository.
 * Run the *make* command from the root folder of the project to compile the code.

 To upload the code to the microcontroller you need a compatible AVR programmer.
 The upload was tested with the USBASP (usbasp) as well as the AVRISP MKII (avrisp2).
 Update the AVRDUDE_PROGRAMMER setting in the makefile and run the command *make avrdude*.